Trump team and China resume uphill effort to end trade rift

-WASHINGTON (AP) — The Trump administration on Wednesday will resume negotiations with China toward ending a trade war that has deepened uncertainty for businesses and investors and dimmed the outlook for the global economy.
+WASHINGTON (AP) — The U.S. and China opened a ninth round of talks Wednesday, aiming to further narrow differences in an ongoing trade war that has deepened uncertainty for businesses and investors and cast a pall over the outlook for the global economy.

-The two sides are to meet for the ninth time, with analysts expressing optimism that the world's two biggest economies might be near some kind of agreement.
-Negotiators met in Beijing last week in talks that Treasury Secretary Steven Mnuchin described as "constructive."
-Now, Vice Premier Liu He, a close confidante of President Xi Jinping, is leading a Chinese team to Washington.

-"We have been encouraged by the tone of the negotiations," Myron Brilliant, head of international affairs at the U.S. Chamber of Commerce, told reporters Tuesday.
+The latest negotiating session on American soil follows a similar set of talks held last week in Beijing.

+Larry Kudlow, a top White House economic adviser, said "good headway" was made when U.S. Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin met in the Chinese capital with a delegation headed by Vice Premier Liu He, a confidant of President Xi Jinping.

 At the heart of the dispute are the Trump administration's allegations that China steals technology and coerces U.S. companies to hand over trade secrets — all part of Beijing's zeal to overtake U.S. technological dominance.
 To pressure China, the United States has imposed tariffs on $250 billion in Chinese goods.
 The Chinese have counterpunched by taxing $110 billion in U.S. imports.

-Forecasters at the World Bank and International Monetary, among others, have downgraded their outlook for the global economy, partly because the U.S.-China rift is damaging trade and causing businesses to slow their investment until they know how the dispute will end.
+Forecasters at the World Bank and International Monetary Fund, among others, have downgraded their outlook for the global economy, partly because the U.S.-China rift is damaging trade and causing businesses to slow investment until they know how the dispute will end.

-Tensions have eased somewhat since President Donald Trump met Xi in Buenos Aires late last year and the administration ended up suspending its plans to raise tariffs on $200 billion of the Chinese imports to buy time for negotiations
+Tensions have eased somewhat since President Donald Trump and Xi met in Buenos Aires late last year and the administration ended up suspending its plans to raise tariffs on $200 billion of Chinese imports to buy time for negotiations.

-"We're making headway," Larry Kudlow, Trump's top economic adviser, said Tuesday, describing the talks as "a larger, grander discussion than anything we've ever had in U.S.-China relations."
+Kudlow said the talks are covering a host of issues that the two sides "have never really covered before" and that progress was being made on all fronts — which is the assessment administration officials from Trump on down have been making publicly for weeks.

+"We're not there yet and we hope this week we get closer," Kudlow said.

 Analysts say two major sticking points, in particular, stand in the way of any agreement.

 First, Trump wants to preserve at least the 25% tariffs he has imposed on $50 billion in Chinese imports as a way to maintain leverage over Beijing.
-China wants those sanctions lifted.
+China wants them lifted.

 Second, the two sides must develop a mechanism to ensure that China honors any commitments it makes in an agreement.
 The administration complains that China has repeatedly failed to keep promises it made in previous trade talks.

 The Chinese are widely expected to agree to buy substantially more American products — likely including soybeans and natural gas — to help narrow the United States' trade deficit in goods and services with China, which hit a record $379 billion last year.
-America's trade deficit with China has been a chronic complaint of Trump, although many economists say a bilateral trade gap is relatively insignificant.
+America's trade deficit with China has been one of Trump's chronic complaints, although many economists say a bilateral trade gap is relatively insignificant.

 Congressional Democrats and others have warned Trump against reaching any agreement that settles for more U.S. exports to China without also requiring Beijing to adopt serious economic reforms.